Writing Workshops Paris 2023

 Tuition is $3,495.00 and includes the following:

-- A welcome cocktail and hors d’oeuvres picnic with faculty and staff
+• A welcome drink and hors d’oeuvres picnic with faculty and staff

-- A literary walking tour in the Latin Quarter (Monday), an evening boat cruise on the Seine (Tuesday), and a night bike tour of the city (Wednesday).
+• A literary walking tour in the Latin Quarter (Wednesday), an evening concert at Saint Chapelle (Thursday), and a night bike tour of the city (Friday).

 "Writing Workshops Paris was an unforgettable, dare I say, 'life-changing' experience for me.
 I was astounded by the quality of instruction, the expertise of the staff, and the talent of my fellow participants.
 I learned so much during the workshop and made memories that will influence my writing for years to come.
 I would recommend it to anyone." -Emily N.